MMDDKK6500/SharpJolt/README.md

 </p>

 # GameJolt API
 Not very implemented, but functional.
-It is recommended to use the official [API](https://gamejolt.com/game-api/doc).
+Use [JoltNet](https://github.com/nilllzz/JoltNet) if you want a fuller(but outdated) version of the API.

 ## Requirements